-This may not come as a surprise but I love summer, the long days, the warm weather (not too hot though, my comfort zone is somewhere between 24° and 28° C) and think about all the fresh produce I get.
+This may not come as a surprise but I love summer, the long days, the warm weather (not too hot though, my comfort zone is somewhere between 24° and 28° C) and just think about all the fresh produce I get.
 However I don’t have a garden (I seem to complain about that a lot) but the second best thing to having your own garden are parents with a huge garden.
-Well actually it’s better.
-Without the work you can harvest.
+Well, actually, it’s better.
+One can harvest without putting in the work first.
 Without the commitment you can enjoy the flowers and trees and bushes.
 Unfortunately my parents live quite far away.
 It’s a pity for many reasons but the garden is definitely one.
 So whenever one of my sisters or me drive back home, we have to take a big (mostly empty) suitcase with us to fill with vegetables, fruits, berries and nuts.
 All from the garden of my parents.
-Bio, regional, seasonal, very healthy.
+Organic, regional, seasonal and very healthy.
 And the taste!
 If you have a garden (or access to one like I do) you’ll probably agree that homegrown vegetable don’t taste the same as bought ones.
 Just think about tomatoes!
 No comparison to the ones bought in a store!
 But I drift away.

 So my sister went home last weekend and brought me this.
 She got up on Sunday morning just to pick them for me.
-So as a thank-you I made her this (and because I wanted to make it anyway but pssst!
+So as a thank-you I made her this currant meringue cake (and because I wanted to make it anyway but pssst!
 If she asks, I made it only for her, ok?
-You’re with me?):
+You’re with me?).

 It’s a quite easy and old recipe.
 My mum and my grandma make the same cake.
 Done in 40 mins and the sweet and sour combination is perfect for summer.

 - 1/2 tsp baking powder

 - 80 g sugar